DevnagriAI/devnagri_docs/guide/Client_Guide.md

 #### Service Type

 Choose the translation service pricing package according to the requirement.
 There are different packages according to the service provided.
-#### Standard Translation Service - User will get certified translators of the designated category.
-The accuracy rate will remain 78%.
+#### Standard Translation Service - User will get certified translators from the chosen industry.
+The accuracy rate will be around 70-80%.
-#### Premium Translation Service - User will get certified translators & reviewers of the designated category.
-The accuracy rate will remain 95%.
+#### Premium Translation Service - User will get certified translators and reviewers from the chosen industry.
+The accuracy rate will be upwards of 95%.

 ![Choose Plan](./images/ServiceType.png)

 #### Tone of Translation

-Choose the translation tone that best suits your target audience and aligns with the desired translation specifications.
+Choose the translation tone that best suits your target audience and aligns with the company communication strategy.

 ![Tone of Translation](./images/ToneTranslation.png)